UI Automation Security Overview

 To be trusted to communicate with applications running at a higher privilege level, applications must be signed.

-uiAccess attribute is included in the
+uiAccess attribute in the

 requestedExecutionLevel tag, as follows: